-Red hair: Try calendula, marigold, rosehips, and hibiscus to deepen the red shade or add a few red highlights.
+- For red hair: Try calendula, marigold, rosehips, and hibiscus to deepen the red shade or add a few red highlights.
 The effects are cumulative—if you keep using the dye regularly, you will notice more color.
-Simmer the flowers in water for about 30 minutes, strain, cool, and then spray or pour on hair and allow to dry in the sun if possible.
+Simmer the flowers in water for about 30 minutes, strain, cool, and then spray or pour on hair and allow it to dry in the sun if possible.

 Add black tea to the darker colors above to help the color last longer.
 Catnip works for lighter colors.